a8m/djson/README.md

 | a8m/djson.[AllocString][as]  |    __19296__   | __10619__ |   __87__      |

 #### large payload
-The large payload is [here](https://github.com/a8m/djson/blob/master/benchmark/benchmark_fixture.go#L7), and the benchmark screenshot is [here](https://github.com/a8m/djson/blob/master/assets/bench_large.png)
+The large payload weights 28KB, you can see it [here](https://github.com/a8m/djson/blob/master/benchmark/benchmark_fixture.go#L7), and the benchmark screenshot is [here](https://github.com/a8m/djson/blob/master/assets/bench_large.png)

 | __Library__                 | __Time/op__    | __B/op__   | __allocs/op__  |